- Courtesy photo

 So is that jug of cheap supermarket olive oil useless?
 Well, some will use it as cooking oil, but you couldn't be blamed for setting it in the garage next to the oils you use to lube the chain on your bike.

 (Update: The North American Olive Oil Association disputes the findings of the aforementioned studies and tests.
-It says its own testing has found that 98 percent of the olive oil sold in the U.S. is authentic.)
+It points out that the U-C Davis test consisted of both chemical testing and taste testing, which is subjective.
+It says its own testing has found that 98 percent of the olive oil sold in the U.S. is authentic.
+NAOO also claims the U-C Davis study used a small sample size — 186 samples from markets exclusively in California — and that the study was funded by California olive oil producers who have an interest in damaging the reputation of imported oils.)

 The Old World Olive Press, 282 W. Maple Rd, Birmingham; 248-792-2192; 457 Forest Ave., Plymouth; 734-667-2755; theoldworldoliveco.com